 Sometimes harmonica lessons are treated casually, with no-shows and last minute cancellations.
-This leaves me staring at my tea cup, having turned down other lessons, postponed personal appointments and sub-contracted the dog’s walk.
-Cancellations must be made 48 hours in advance.
+This leaves me staring at my tea cup, having turned down other lessons, put personal appointments on hold and delayed the dog’s walk, which makes him grumpy!
+Cancellations must be made 48 hours in advance please.
 Failure to do so, or a no-show, will incur the full lesson cost.

-Sessions are lively, fun and tailored to your needs.
-Everyone leaves knowing something new or being able to do something they couldn’t when they arrived.
-Call it added value!
-We balance key technique learning, theory and exercises with learning repertoire.
-There are also a number of tutorial books we can work from.
-Some students come weekly, but the majority turn out fortnightly as this gives them time to balance things with family and work.
+On a more positive note, our sessions will be lively, fun and tailored to your needs.
+My pledge is that you’ll leave understanding something in a new light, or able to execute a core skill you couldn’t when you arrived.
+I call it added value.
+And we’ll balance technique learning, theory and exercises with repertoire you enjoy.
+There are a number of tutorial books we can work from too.
+Some students come weekly, but the majority turn out fortnightly as this gives them time to balance practise time with family and work.

 Your first session

 Your first session will involve a few minutes of diagnostic work.
-We then map out key areas for development, picking tunes and exercises to get you there.
-You will be given breathing and skill-building exercises to practice between lessons and some homework.
-You will need time and space at home (or work) where you can practise without interruption.
+We’ll then map out key areas for development, picking tunes and exercises to get you there.
+You will be given breathing and key skill-building exercises to develop as warm ups and a small amount of homework after each session.
+So you’ll need some time and space to practise without interruption.

 There are a number of core skills necessary to progress from beginner to intermediate and advanced levels.
 These include chugging, single notes, tone, scales, trills, hand effects, intervals, bends, tongue blocking and overblows.
-If you already have these skills, we can look into positional playing and musical styles.
-We can also build your performance portfolio with tougher pieces and dip into blues technique on the Chromatic harmonica.
+If you already have these skills, we can look into positional playing and musical styles (blues, funk, jazz, country, folk, classical, reggae, latin etc).
+We can also build your performance portfolio with tougher pieces and dip into crossover technique on the Chromatic harmonica.